z-edit/zedit/notes/zSmash implementation.md

             - `change` - Nested change object only present when `type` is `ResolveArrayItem`.

 ## Merging differences
-When merging differences in a given override record we can ignore previous overrides and skip their processing.
+Assuming all plugins use the same resolution rules, when merging differences in a given override record we can ignore previous overrides and skip their processing.
 We only need to process the final "leaves" of the record tree relative to the root.
 E.g.

 ```
                   A